richmahn/en_tn/job/front/intro.md

 #### What is the Book of Job about? ####

-The Book of Job presents a situation in which disaster comes to Job, even though he is faithful to Yahweh.
-The book asks why God permits trials and losses to come into the lives of those who worship him.
+This book describes a situation where Job experiences disaster even though he was faithful to Yahweh.
+The book asks why God permits those who worship him to experience trials and losses.
 The book explains that when this happens, it is more important to trust God and to find peace in him than it is to understand the reason for the suffering.

 #### How should the title of this book be translated? ####

 The Book of Job is named for Job, the main character in the book.
 His name is not related to the English word "job."
 Translators might choose to make the title clearer, for example, "The Book About Job."